 REQUIREMENT YES/NO NOTES reasonable steps (see Part 4.3.1 for definition) to prevent or minimize the discharge of pollutants until the final repair or replacement is implemented, including cleaning up any contaminated surfaces so that the material will not be discharged during subsequent storm events.
-Final repairs/replacement of stormwater controls should be completed as soon as feasible but must be no later than the timeframes established in Part 4.3 for corrective actions, i.e., within 14 days or, if that is infeasible, within 45 days. - Is there language in the SWPPP indicating corrective action must be taken (in accordance with Part 4.0) if a control measure was never installed, was installed incorrectly or not in accordance with Parts 2 🌙 and/or 8, or isn't being properly operated or maintained?
-Spill Prevention and Response - The potential for leaks, spills, and other release must be minimized by the development of plans for effective response to such spills if or when they occur in order to minimize pollutant discharges.
-Plainly label containers (e.g., "Used Oil," "Spent Solvents," "Fertilizers and Pesticides") that could be susceptible to spillage or leakage to encourage proper handling and facilitate rapid response if spills or leaks occur: - Implement procedures for material storage and handling including use of secondary containment and barriers between material storage and traffic areas.
-Develop training on the procedures for expeditiously stopping, containing, and cleaning up leaks, spills, and other releases as soon as possible.
-Keep spill kits on-site, located near areas where spills may occur or where a rapid response can be made - Notify appropriate facility personnel when a leak, spill, or other release occurs.
-Where a leak, spill or other release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity established under either 40 CFR Part 110, 40 CFR Part 117, or 40 CFR part 302, occurs during a 24-hour period, you must notify the National Response Center (NRC) at (800) 424- 8802 in accordance with the above referenced requirements as soon as you have knowledge of the discharge. - In the event of a spill, does the SWPPP indicate where the contact information is so that it is readily accessible and available?
-Erosion and Sediment Controls - Does the SWPPP identify how exposed soils will be stabilized to minimize pollutant discharges? - Does the SWPPP identify flow velocity dissipation devices placed at discharge locations to minimize channel and streambank erosion and scour in the immediate vicinity of discharge points?
-Does the SWPPP identify structural and non-structural control measure to minimize the discharge of sediment?
+Final repairs/replacement of stormwater controls should be completed as soon as feasible but must be no later than the timeframes established in Part 4.3 for corrective actions, i.e., within 14 days or, if that is infeasible, within 45 days. itants until faces so acement of aasible, Is there language in the SWPPP indicating corrective action must be taken (in accordance with Part 4.0) if a control measure was never installed, was installed incorrectly or not in accordance with Parts 2 and/or 8, or isn't being properly operated or maintained? cordance with Part 4.0) dance with Parts 2 Spill Prevention and Response - The potential for leaks, spills, and other release must be minimized by the development of plans for effective response to such spills if or when they occur in order to minimize pollutant discharges. se must be minimized ney occur in order to Plainly label containers (e.g., "Used Oil," "Spent Solvents," "Fertilizers and Pesticides") that could be susceptible to spillage or leakage to encourage proper handling and facilitate rapid response if spills or leaks occur: esticides") that could litate rapid response if Implement procedures for material storage and handling including use of secondary containment and barriers between material storage and traffic areas. econdary containment Develop training on the procedures for expeditiously stopping, containing, and cleaning up leaks, spills, and other releases as soon as possible. and cleaning up leaks, Keep spill kits on-site, located near areas where spills may occur or where a rapid response can be made rapid response can be Notify appropriate facility personnel when a leak, spill, or other release occurs.
+Where a leak, spill or other release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity established under either 40 CFR Part 110, 40 CFR Part 117, or 40 CFR part 302, occurs during a 24-hour period, you must notify the National Response Center (NRC) at (800) 424- 8802 in accordance with the above referenced requirements as soon as you have knowledge of the discharge. urs.
+Where a leak, spill il to or in excess of a 17, or 40 CFR part 302, ter (NRC) at (800) 424- u have knowledge of In the event of a spill, does the SWPPP indicate where the contact information is so that it is readily accessible and available? ion is so that it is Erosion and Sediment Controls Does the SWPPP identify how exposed soils will be stabilized to minimize pollutant discharges?
+Does the SWPPP identify flow velocity dissipation devices placed at discharge locations to minimize channel and streambank erosion and scour in the immediate vicinity of discharge points? ollutant discharges? ge locations to hity of discharge - Does the SWPPP identify structural and non-structural control measure to minimize the discharge of sediment? minimize the discharge